ph1ps/swift-concurrency-retry/README.md

 ```

 ## Examples
-To fully understand this, let's illustrate the 3 customizations of this function with `URLSession.shared.data(from: url)` as example operation:
+To fully understand this, let's illustrate 3 customizations of this function with `URLSession.shared.data(from: url)` as example operation:

 ### Customization 1
 Use the defaults: